AlfredChan919/acit2420-assignment3p1/README.md

             include /etc/nginx/sites-enabled/*;
         }

 This will load in the configuration files.
-We will create the directories and its files in the next few steps.
+We will create the directories and its files in the next few steps.[5]

 3. Checking your `nginx.conf` file